F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

 #.
-POST to the URI ``https://<BIG-IP>/mgmt/shared/cloud-failover/declare``
+POST to the URI ``https://<BIG-IP>/mgmt/shared/cloud-failover/declare``.

-Example where cfe.json is file that has been uploaded or edited locally to contain the contents of your CFE declaration above.
+   Below is an example where cfe.json is the file that has been uploaded or edited locally to contain the contents of your CFE declaration.

 .. code-block:: shell